 Should smokers and the obese pay extra for health insurance?
 A lot of people say yes, according to a recent Thomson Reuters-NPR Health Poll.
+Health insurance and the lifestyle premium are associated with each other.
 The telephone survey of more than 3,000 people, conducted this past September, found that 58.5% of respondents believe smokers should pay more for health insurance than non-smokers, while 30.7% of respondents felt overweight and obese people should pay an extra premium for being fat.

 Apparently, some employers agree.
 As health insurance premiums continue to rise, employers are forced to take drastic measures to contain costs.
 Mega retailer Wal-Mart, for example, will begin charging smokers extra for their health insurance in 2012.
 The company, which insures over 1 million people, will charge tobacco users an extra $260 to $2,340 a year for health insurance.
 To help workers kick the nicotine habit (and avoid the lifestyle premium), Wal-Mart will pick up the tab for smoking cessation classes.